 Let’s be real, we all want to look amazing in the photos we are in right?
-And we all can benefit from simple posing tips to help us look amazing.
+And we all can benefit learning how to pose for photos to help us look amazing.

 No one likes to see a post we’ve been tagged in and think “oh god, why?”